Boston Red Sox: Retired numbers

 These requirements were reconsidered after the election of Carlton Fisk to the Hall of Fame in 2000; who met the first two requirements but played the second half of his career with the Chicago White Sox.
 As a means of meeting the criteria, then-GM Dan Duquette hired Fisk for one day as a special assistant, which allowed Fisk to technically finish his career with the Red Sox.

 In 2008, the Red Sox made an "exception" by retiring number 6 for Johnny Pesky.
 Pesky neither spent ten years as a player nor was elected to the Baseball Hall of Fame; however, Red Sox ownership cited "... his versatility of his contributions—on the field, off the field, [and] in the dugout ...", including as a manager, scout, and special instructor and decided that the honor had been well-earned.
 Pesky spent 57 years with the Red Sox organization; as a minor league player (1940–1941), major league player (1942, 1946–1952), minor league manager (1961–1962, 1990), major league manager (1963–1964, 1980), broadcaster (1969–1974), major league coach (1975–1984), and as a special instructor and assistant general manager (1985–2012).
+Following Pesky's death in 2012, all Red Sox uniformed personnel wore the number 6 for a game against the on August 21.

-In 2015, the Red Sox chose to forgo the official criteria and retire Pedro Martínez' number 45.
+In 2015, the Red Sox chose to forgo the official criteria and retire Pedro Martínez's number 45.
 Martínez only spent seven of his 18 seasons in Boston.
 In justifying the number's retirement, Red Sox principal owner John Henry stated, "To be elected into the Baseball Hall of Fame upon his first year of eligibility speaks volumes regarding Pedro's outstanding career, and is a testament to the respect and admiration so many in baseball have for him."
 After announcing Martínez's number retirement, the official criteria no longer appeared on the team website nor future media guides.
+The following year, Wade Boggs' number 26 was retired; Boggs had played 11 seasons with the Red Sox and had been elected to the Hall of Fame in his first year of eligibility 11 years prior, but spent the final seven seasons of his career with the rival New York Yankees and Tampa Bay Devil Rays, and was thus previously ineligible for number retirement under the requirements.
+The number 26 had been reissued 13 times after Boggs left the club, with infielder Brock Holt switching from 26 to 12 ahead of the 2016 season to accommodate the number retirement.

-In 2017, less than eight months after he played the final game of his illustrious career, David Ortiz had his number 34 retired by the Red Sox.
+In 2017, less than eight months after he played the final game of his career, David Ortiz had his number 34 retired by the Red Sox.
 Ortiz was elected to the Hall of Fame in his first year of eligibility in 2022.
 To date, Ortiz is the only Red Sox player to have been on the active playoff roster of three World Series championship teams (2004, 2007, 2013) since the issuance of jersey numbers starting in 1931.